tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### MoveScreenCommand

-This command (using the *VanillaCommand* plugin) allows movement of the visible screen over the map.
+This command allows movement of the visible screen over the map.
 Following directions are implemented:

 - **North:** Using command id `frts.vanillasdl2.command.movescreen.north`.
 - **East:** Using command id `frts.vanillasdl2.command.movescreen.east`.